Why Am I Not Getting Calls From Google Ads?

 Solution: To address this, make sure your advertisements are interesting and clear.
 Your Google Ad Copy should highlight the benefits that new customers might expect from your products and services.

 Use simple vocabulary that highlights your service’s unique selling point.
-A strong call-to-action should be included, such as “Book today!” or “Call us for a free consultation!”
+Include a strong call to action, such as “Book today!” or “Call us for a free consultation!”

 Making it clear what people should do next will increase the possibility of getting more clicks and calls.